Brooks Holder: Legacy and playing style

 Holder finished with a career batting average of .295, with 2,540 hits, 417 doubles, 117 triples, and 91 home runs in 2,492 games played.
 In 2004, he was inducted into the Pacific Coast League Hall of Fame in an inductee class that featured 11 other players, including Vean Gregg, Frank Kelleher, and Fay Thomas.
-Pulitzer Prize winning Viet Nam War correspondent, author, historian, journalist and sometimes sports journalist David Halberstam wrote in his book The Teammates: A Portrait of Friendship, that Holder was a "good hitter with great speed".
+Pulitzer Prize winning Vietnam War correspondent, author, historian, journalist and sometimes sports journalist David Halberstam wrote in his book The Teammates: A Portrait of Friendship, that Holder was a "good hitter with great speed".
 Holder had a reputation for not swinging at bad pitches.

 Halberstam also noted in his book, based on a comment by Dom DiMaggio, that Holder had a difficult time catching the ball in the outfield.
 Despite that comment, Holder had a lifetime .975 fielding percentage in the outfield, making only 115 errors in 4,634 chances.
 In his three years with the Seals (1937–39), DiMaggio had a .970 fielding percentage; and as a major leaguer (with a .978 fielding percentage) DiMaggio was considered one of the greatest fielding center fielders of his era.
 Holder's Oakland Tribune obituary states Holder was "an outfielder noted for his speed and defensive proficiency".
 When Holder started with the Seals as an infielder in 1935 he had a weak arm, but after taking on center field, he eventually improved his throwing and was respected by base runners in the PCL.